Oreva-Dev9112/Oreva-Dev9112/README.md

 # Hey there! 👋 I'm Oreva 👨🏽‍💻

-Welcome to my code corner of the internet — where pixels meet intelligence and side projects never sleep.
+Welcome to my code corner of the interne where pixels meet intelligence and side projects never sleep.
 I'm a **Full-Stack Developer** who blends clean code with smart AI tools to build web apps that *actually solve problems*.

 ---